birc-ctib/bed-1/README.md

 chrFoo  200 250 qux
 ```

 as saying that from position 200 to 250 chromosome `chrFoo` has feature `qux`.
 For intervals, BED files include the start index and exclude the end index, the same way that Python does (and no, there is no consistency in what formats do with intervals either).
 So if you have a chromsome and the interval `start` to `end`, think `chrom[start:end]`.
-BED files work a lot like Python here (and it isn't an accident that I chose BED for these projects).
+BED files work a lot like Python here (and it isn't an accident that we chose BED for these projects).

 We will make one more simplifying assumption about our data: all the intervals are a single nucleoptide, so `chromEnd = chromStart + 1`.
 This simplifies the exercises we have to do (but who knows, maybe we will remove this simplification in future exercises?).